xi-loong/eomt/README.md

 ```

 🔧 Replace `/path/to/pytorch_model.bin` with the path to the checkpoint to fine-tune.
 > `--model.load_ckpt_class_head False` skips loading the classification head when fine-tuning on a dataset with different classes.

+> **DINOv3 Models**: When using DINOv3-based configurations, the code expects delta weights relative to DINOv3 weights by default.
+To disable this behavior and use absolute weights instead, add `--model.delta_weights False`.

 ### Evaluating